Hamilton condemns Piquet's racial slur

-Lewis Hamilton has condemned three-time Formula One world champion Nelson Piquet for using a racially abusive term about him in an interview.
+Lewis Hamilton has condemned three-time Formula One world champion Nelson Piquet for using a racial slur about him in an interview.

 The 69-year-old Brazilian used the derogatory term in a podcast in Portuguese following last year's British Grand Prix, when title rivals Hamilton and Max Verstappen collided on the first lap at Silverstone.
 The podcast came to light this week.